 If you prefer, you can also listen to us reading this post.

 Today’s myth is all about how problems are resolved that are hindering a Development Team in their work.
 From a broken wi-fi router to a steady stream of meeting-requests from outside the team.
 And from clarifying unclear work to resolving a conflict between members.

 We’ve met quite a few teams where the Scrum Master has a full-time job taking care of these kinds of problems, or ‘impediments’ as they are called.
 Some Scrum Masters go through great lengths to set up their own ‘Impediment Board’ and invite the Development Team to put new impediments on it for them to resolve.
 Today we bust the myth that it is the responsibility of the Scrum Master to resolve all problems that are hindering the Development Team.

 Busting the Myth

 The Scrum Guide clearly describes the various services that a Scrum Master provides.
 One of those is to remove impediments to the Development Team’s progress.
 At first glance, this seems to support today’s myth.
 But ‘impediment’ is an important keyword here.
 All too often, impediments are assumed to be whatever problems arise during the Sprint.
 But this is not the way how this responsibility should be understood.

 What makes something an ‘impediment’?

-Impediments are those problems that hinder a Development Team’s progress and lie outside of their capability to resolve on their own.
+Impediments are those problems that hinder a Development Team’s progress towards the Sprint Goal and lie outside of their capability to resolve on their own.
 This ties impediments strongly to another concept that is central to Scrum: self-organization.
 The background here is that — with software development being a very complex, unpredictable endeavor — it is likely for all sorts of unexpected problems to emerge during a Sprint.
 Examples of such unexpected problems are:

 - Team members becoming sick